pdx-cs-ai/psamlearn/README.md

     cargo run -- --crossval 10 personal.csv knn -k 5

+To run ID3 on the "personal" corpus with 10-way cross-validation, a min gain of 0.01, and a min chi-square of 3.81, say

+    cargo run -- --crossval 10 personal.csv id3 -g 0.01 -c 3.81

-In both cases, the output will consist of the accuracy for each cross-validation split.
+In all cases, the output will consist of the confusion matrix and accuracy for each cross-validation split.

 For further information on usage, try `cargo run -- --help`.